Easy quantum groups: 6b. Classification results

 (2) In what concerns the uniqueness assertion, this is of course something informal, and with this coming again from Theorem 6.3, which excludes the half-liberations, and from the fact that $B_N,C_N,B_N^+,C_N^+$ and the missing $H_N^s,H_N^{s+}$ are clearly not twistable. \end{proof}

+All this classification business becomes a bit complicated, so time for a pause, and some thinking.
 Looking at what we have in Proposition 6.7, in comparison with our previous results, Theorem 6.4 and Theorem 6.5, suggests restricting the attention to the upper and lower faces of the cube, with the aim of proving that we have there is everything.

 However, a bit suprisingly, this is not all.
-Recall indeed that the free complexification $(\widetilde{G},\widetilde{u})$ of a compact quantum group $(G,u)$ is obtained by considering the subalgebra $C(\widetilde{G})\subset C(\mathbb T)*C(G)$ generated by the entries of $\widetilde{u}=zu$, where $z$ is the standard generator of $C(\mathbb T)$.
-With this convention, we have the following extra example, from \cite{tw2}:
+Recall that the free complexification $(\tilde{G},\tilde{u})$ of a quantum group $(G,u)$ is obtained by considering the subalgebra $C(\tilde{G})\subset C(\mathbb T)*C(G)$ generated by the entries of $\tilde{u}=zu$, where $z$ is the standard generator of $C(\mathbb T)$.
+With this convention, we have the following intriguing extra example, from \cite{tw2}: